sergueik/junit-dataproviders/README.md

 ### TODO
 Support `org.junit.runners.Parameterized` of [Junit](https://github.com/junit-team/junit4/blob/master/src/main/java/org/junit/runners/Parameterized.java).
 See intro [JUnit - Parameterized Test](https://www.tutorialspoint.com/junit/junit_parameterized_test.htm)

+### Apache POI compatibility

+  * The default version of the supported Apache POI is 3.17.
+  * Project  can be compiled with release of Apache POI 4.0.0 with the help of profile `poi40`.
+  * Older versions of the package require minor code refactoring.
+Note that you may also have to clear the other versions of poi and poi-ooxml jars from maven cache '~/.m2/repository'
+  * Creating branches and tags is a work in progress.
 ### See Also

  * Using Excel,Open Office,JSON as [testNG data providers](https://github.com/sergueik/testng-dataproviders)